Richardaeld/Fat_Racoon_Kitchen/README.md

         + Unknown.
     + Fix:
         + Replaced the original navigation bar with a Bootstrap navigation bar.
++ Pagination would not function with 20 entires in the container
+    + Caused by:
+        + Entries being over 15 and a multiple of 5.
+        + The JS wasn't placing the end ellipses which is required for pagination to function properly
+    + Fix:
+        + Reduced number by one where end ellipses starts.
+This causes the pagination to trigger on multiples of five properly.

 ## Current Bugs
 + Social links animation triggers continuously when a user mouses over.